alastairreid/mycelia/_hyphae/ibc.md

 Many configurations exist but, in a garden, the most useful have a wood/steel/plastic base (pallet), a steel cage, a tap/faucet at the bottom.

+[This page](https://www.nanolike.com/all-you-need-to-know-on-ibc-tanks/) has more info than you could ever want to know about all things IBC.

 ## Uses

 - container gardening (1m x 1m raised beds)